 To help you in making the right choice, we’re going to be looking at the differences between a passport book and a passport card.
 Now, as you may or may not be aware, the U.S State Department can issue its citizens with not one, but two versions of a passport.

 These come in the form of a traditional passport book, along with a passport card.
 The passport card is basically an individual credit card-sized ID card.
 The passport book is much larger and it contains a series of pages for arrival and departure stamps, along with visas and so on.

 Now, in terms of a passport book vs passport card, if you happen to be applying for a passport, you will need to consider which to get.
 Here’s a look at the key differences and various other pieces of info which will prove very useful.

 What are the differences between passport books and passport cards?

 When it comes to the choice between a passport book vs passport card, it pays to know the key differences between each one.
 As mentioned, a passport card is basically one credit-card-sized I.D card.
 It is similar to a driver’s licence in terms of design as it is small, plastic and is designed to slip into purses and wallets like any other card.

-Passport books however are much bigger and they are packed full of blank pages which can be used for arrival and departure stamps, as well as visas.
+Passport books, however, are much bigger and they are packed full of blank pages.
+These are used for arrival and departure stamps, as well as visas.
 Each time you enter and exit a country, you will receive one of these stamps on these pages.